Rembrant777/Learn-CUDA/Chapter07/01_sgemm_optimization/notes.md

 * `blockIdx.y`: means one block's thread index in the dimension of Y axis.
 Since we set the `BLOCK_DIM` as 16, so we know that in the scope of block `blockIdx.y` value should be in the range of `[0, 16 - 1]`.

+## Understand Different Types of Index in CUDA

 ```cuda